swryan/lazr.testing/README.txt

 This is a template for your lazr package.
-To start your own lazr package, branch this code and change 'yourpkg' to your package's actual name.
+To start your own lazr package, branch this code and change 'yourpkg' to your package's actual name in all files.

 ..
     This file is part of lazr.yourpkg.